Resource-state Quantum RAM for Fast and Error-Correctable Queries: RESULTS

-Here, we highlight the key points of fast and noise-resilient (bucket-brigade-type) QRAMs~\cite{giovannetti2008quantum} in a unified framework.
+\textbf{Framework.} Here, we highlight the key points of fast and noise-resilient (bucket-brigade-type) QRAMs~\cite{giovannetti2008quantum}.
 We consider memories of size $N$, and QPU registers featuring $\log N$ qubits.
-In the main paradigm, Eq.~\eqref{qRAM_generic} is executed in three steps as in Fig.~\ref{fig1}(b),
+In the main paradigm~\cite{giovannetti2008quantum}, Eq.~\eqref{qRAM_generic} is executed in three steps as in Fig.~\ref{fig1}(b),

 This can be read as follows: (i)~A `one-hot encoding' (OHE)~\cite{harris2012digital, bengio2017deep}, discussed below, is applied via $V$; (ii)~The dataset $D$ is loaded with $W_D$; (iii)~The OHE is inverted. \\ More precisely, $V$ is a linear map that `expands' the $\log N+1$ register and bus qubits onto $2N-1$ qubits as